srhaile/mscpredmodel/README.md

 Example
 -------

-This is a basic example which shows you how to solve a common problem:
+This is a basic example which shows you a typical analysis for a dataset having individual patient data for 30 cohorts, each with some combination of scores a, b, c, e, and g.
+The example here has only 100 bootstrap samples to speed up the runtime, but an actual analysis should use more.

 ``` r
 library(mscpredmodel)